-The Assessments shown on the Assessment Roll, together with the interest thereon, shall be applied to, and are set at a sufficient level to fund (i) the payment of the principal of and interest on the Bonds, including Additional Interest (ii) the reserve funds related to the Bonds, as set forth in the Indenture, and (iii) payment of Administrative Expenses, all as and to the extent provided in the Service and Assessment Plan and the Indenture.
+The Assessments shown on the Assessment Roll, together with the interest thereon, shall be applied to, and are set at a sufficient level to fund (i) the payment of the principal of and interest on the Bonds, including Additional Interest, (ii) the reserve funds related to the Bonds, as set forth in the Indenture, and (iii) payment of Administrative Expenses, all as and to the extent provided in the Service and Assessment Plan and the Indenture.

-The Assessments assessed to pay debt service on the Bonds and amounts owed under the Reimbursement Agreement, together with interest thereon, are payable in Annual Installments established by the Assessment Ordinance and the Service and Assessment Plan to correspond, as nearly as practicable, to the debt service requirements for the Bonds and amounts owed under the Reimbursement Agreement.
+The Assessments assessed to pay debt service on the Bonds, together with interest thereon, are payable in Annual Installments established by the Assessment Ordinance and the Service and Assessment Plan to correspond, as nearly as practicable, to the debt service requirements for the Bonds.
 An Annual Installment of an Assessment has been made payable in the Assessment Ordinance in each fiscal year of the City preceding the date of final maturity of the Bonds which, if collected, will be sufficient to first pay debt service requirements attributable to Assessments in the Service and Assessment Plan.
 Each Annual Installment is payable as provided in the Service and Assessment Plan and the Assessment Ordinance.